ecnrobertson/How-To-Be-A-Grad-Student/data_organization/How_To_Organize_Data.md

 ## A starting point

 Figure out your base structure.
 You want a root directory that contains everything for that project.
 You want to think through how big this project is going to be (a small project might not need a super complex file structure plan).
 Assess the easiest way to access the data and code.
 It it chronological?
 Is it by analysis type?
-Is it why question?
+Is it by question?
 Is it all three??

 ## Naming files

 Please, please, please don't include spaces in your file names!!!!
 I cannot stress this enough.
-This is super important as your computer cannot interpret spaces easily and navigating and writing paths will become a pain in the behind if you have spaces.
+This is super important as your computer cannot interpret spaces easily and navigating and writing paths will become a pain in the butt if you have spaces.
 Plus, nothing gives away the fact that you don't know what you're doing faster than having spaces in file and folder names, and no one wants that.

 So what can you do?
 A couple options: